ThomasQuinnKelly/bip-archetype-service/README.md

 > 1. Access to BIP Nexus Repository at the URL specified in [`bip-archetype-service-origin/pom.xml`](bip-archetype-service-origin/pom.xml)
 > 2. Local artifact in `~/.m2/repository` by cloning [`bip-framework`](https://github.ec.va.gov/EPMO/bip-framework), and building with `mvn clean install -U`

-The `gen.sh` script is central to generating a new project skeleton.
+The `gen.sh` script and `gen.properties` file are central to generating a new project skeleton.
+Review the comments in the `gen.properties` file for information about how the results of script execution can be altered, and how to add (or not) the optional components.

 Help for the script can be displayed by executing `./gen.sh -h`

 <details><summary>Script Help Output</summary>

 ```asciidoc